How to Use Phish-prone Percentage

 Campaign Phish-prone Percentage

-A phishing campaign's Phish-prone Percentage is calculated based on the number of total failures (clicks, attachment opens, data entry, enabling macros on attachments, replying) divided by the total number of emails delivered in that campaign.
+A phishing campaign creates a Phish-prone Percentage from the number of total failures divided by the total number of emails delivered in that campaign.

-For example, if 100 people received emails, and 52 of them clicked a link in the email, the Phish-prone Percentage for that campaign would be 52%.
+If 100 people received emails, and 52 of them clicked a link in the email that would mean 52 percent of them failed.
+If eight of those 52 people also entered data into the landing page, that would increase the Phish-prone Percentage for that campaign to 60 percent.